7 ☀ • April

 A ksar is a small fortified village, whose purpose was to protect the population from bad weather, and nomadic tribes who pillaged the oasis after the harvests.
 Ksour are built with mud and clay bricks and while most of the city’s habitants of Aït Benhaddou now live across the river in a more modern area, eight families still live inside this fortress.

 Ksour are quite common in the south, but this ksar is a UNESCO heritage because it is the most well-preserved ksar in Morocco.

-As this wasn’t enough of an attraction, Aït Benhaddou is well-known for being the set of several movies: Lawrence of Arabia, The Mummy, Gladiator, Alexandre the Great, Prince of Persia, amongst others.
+As if this wasn’t enough of an attraction, Aït Benhaddou is well-known for being the set of several movies: Lawrence of Arabia, The Mummy, Gladiator, Alexandre the Great, Prince of Persia, amongst others.
 As for TV shows, the famous Game of Thrones used Aït Benhaddou to shoot the scenes of "Yunkai" and "Pentos", namely the scene of Daenerys' battle with the Second Sons for the freedom of the slaves.

 Ouarzazate1 ☾Oscar Hotel by Atlas Studios

 The Ait Benhaddou ksar is not the only place with cinematographic history in Morocco.
-In fact, all its surrounding region of Ouarzazate is one of Morocco’s favorite filmmaking destinations.
-Besides the landscapes, the sun shines on Ouarzazate for often more than 300 days each year, making it very attractive for movie directors from all parts of the world.
+In fact, all the surrounding region of Ouarzazate is one of Morocco’s favorite filmmaking destinations.
+Besides the landscapes, the sun often shines on Ouarzazate for more than 300 days each year, making it very attractive for movie directors from all parts of the world.

 If you’re a cinema enthusiast, you'll be thrilled to know that in Ouarzazate you have the chance to visit the world’s largest film studio: Atlas Studio.
 Despite the sets and props not being in the best conservation state because of the harsh environment, it gave us a really nice insight into how things look beyond the screens.